chapter 07

 "I've got witnesses."

 Hernstein told a story that was so absurd and he stone sober in every expression.
 His diction so elegant.
 We all had tears from laughing.
-And Hernstein refused to smile till he was through and had he not laughed with us at the end, I would have lost hope in him.
+And Hernstein refused to smile till he was through and had he not laughed with us at the end I would have lost hope in him.
 There was something terribly tragic in him.

-"And we will find a solution."
+“And, Jesus Christ, we will find a grand solution.”

 "But not tonight, please.
 I'm going to bed."